tomaszj/dotfiles/README.md

     * vim-bufferline for easy display of used buffers in the status line
     * vim-easymotion for vimperator-like finding (use ,,\<motion\>, e.g. ,,w)
     * sparkup for Zen Coding (try div#header[param=value] > ul > li\*3 < p{Waaat?} and hit Ctrl+E)
-    * remap for ';' to mimic ':' without using Shift key
     * \<F2\> For toggling paste mode
     * no swap files generated
     * matchit for better % matching - tags, if/else clauses, etc.
-    * vim-scala for better Scala support
     * vim-ruby for better Ruby support
     * vim-rails for better Rails support
     * vim-fugitive for in-Vim Git support